Nearshoring Garment Production: Europe & North Africa Guide [2026]

 Nearshoring does not make commercial sense when:

-For a full picture of how nearshoring fits within a broader UK and offshore sourcing strategy, the Complete Guide to Clothing Manufacturers in UK covers the complete sourcing landscape.
+For a full picture of how nearshoring fits within a broader UK and offshore sourcing strategy, our Complete Guide to Clothing Manufacturers in UK covers the complete sourcing landscape.

 Mistakes UK Brands Make When Nearshoring

-Mistake 2: Choosing a nearshore hub based on geography rather than product category fit Why it happens: brands hear Portugal is a premium nearshore option and approach Portuguese factories for technical outerwear or complex structured product — categories where Portugal’s factory base is thin.
-Exact fix: match the hub to the product.
+Mistake 2 — Choosing a nearshore hub based on geography rather than product category fit.
+Brands hear Portugal is a premium nearshore option and approach Portuguese factories for technical outerwear or complex structured product, categories where Portugal’s factory base is thin.
+Fix: match the hub to the product.
 Portugal for knitwear and jersey.
 Turkey for denim and volume woven.
 Morocco for fast fashion basics.
 Tunisia for workwear and simple jersey.
 Go to the hub with genuine depth in your category.

-Mistake 3: Treating nearshore lead times as equivalent to UK domestic Why it happens: brands focus on factory production time and ignore shipping, customs clearance, and broker overhead.
-Exact fix: always calculate the full cycle — order placement to UK warehouse receipt.
-Add shipping, 2–5 days customs clearance, and £100–£200 broker fee per shipment to every nearshore lead time calculation.
+Mistake 3 — Treating nearshore lead times as equivalent to UK domestic.
+Brands focus on factory production time and ignore shipping, customs clearance, and broker overhead.
+Fix: always calculate the full cycle, order placement to UK warehouse receipt.
+Add shipping, 2–5 days customs clearance, and £100–£200 broker fee per shipment to every nearshore lead time calculation, regardless of whether duty itself is owed.

-Mistake 4: Assuming nearshore factories hold sustainability certifications without verification Why it happens: brands associate proximity to Europe with higher standards.
-Exact fix: verify all certifications directly through the issuing body’s public database before approving any supplier.
+Mistake 4 — Assuming nearshore factories hold sustainability certifications without verification.
+Brands associate proximity to Europe with higher standards.
+Fix: verify all certifications directly through the issuing body’s public database before approving any supplier.
 GOTS verification at global-standard.org.
 OEKO-TEX at oeko-tex.com/en/label-check.
 Never rely on factory-supplied documents.

-Mistake 5: Nearshoring all production at once rather than phasing Why it happens: brands want a clean supply chain simplification and cut Far East suppliers before nearshore production is proven.
-Exact fix: run nearshore production in parallel with existing supply for at least one full season before transitioning.
+Mistake 5 — Nearshoring all production at once rather than phasing.
+Brands want a clean supply chain simplification and cut Far East suppliers before nearshore production is proven.
+Fix: run nearshore production in parallel with existing supply for at least one full season before transitioning.
 Prove the model on two or three styles before committing the range.

 Is nearshoring more expensive than Far East production for UK brands?